allo-media/tech-blog/_posts/2020-02-17-eda-architecture.md

 The debugging commands allow the developer to target and display logs on the console, or to subscribe to events and commands in order to display their content as they occur.
 There is also a command to inspect the content of a queue (without consuming its messages).

 As we saw, if a bug happens in a service, the message that raised the error is sent to the dead letter queue.
 There we can inspect its content with the inspection tool.
 We can also save it in order to "play" it on the developer computer  with the `publish_event` or `send_command` utilities.
-Once the bug is fixed in the service and is deployed in production, we can replay all the messages in the dead letter queue with the `resurect` command.
+Once the bug is fixed in the service and is deployed in production, we can replay all the messages in the dead letter queue with the `resurrect` command.
 Thus, no data is lost.

 ## Outcome